sandromiano/ninatool/README.md

 (i.e. DON'T execute "python setup.py install"),
 as it will fail to load some necessary .txt files.

+# learning NINA

+Before using NINA, its useful to have a grasp of the paper linked at the beginning of the readme.
+This will clarify what the terms 'free', 'associated branch' etc. mean in NINA.
+Code is documented (except for the GUI, for now) and some tutorials will be published soon in the repository.
+You can start exploring NINA's functionalities running the .py files in 'test' folder and the .ipynb files in 'examples'.

 # citing NINA

 If you use NINA for your research, be a good citizen and cite this article https://arxiv.org/abs/2302.03155.

+# contacts

+You can contact me regarding NINA at superconducting.nina@gmail.com.